Founder Spotlight: Dan Lasker & Naor Haziz — Vigilance Security

 Application & Selection

 Dan and Naor applied to CyberForge Cohort 3 with a working prototype and two initial design partners.
 They were among 1,200+ applicants — a 0.67% acceptance rate.
-The selection committee was particularly impressed by their elite military intelligence backgrounds, Black Hat speaking credentials, and the technical sophistication of their AI-native detection approach.
-Both founders had previously built large-scale detection systems in classified environments, giving them a rare understanding of adversarial tactics at the nation-state level.
+The selection committee was particularly impressed by their Unit 81 (elite military intelligence) backgrounds, Naor's Black Hat USA 2025 speaking credentials, Dan's Check Point security research experience, and the technical sophistication of their AI-native detection approach.
+Both founders served in Unit 81 (elite Israeli military Intelligence), giving them a rare understanding of adversarial tactics at the nation-state level.

 The 16-Week Program